 The UK’s best chippie

-Frankie’s Fish & Chips has won the Scotland title and come second in the UK in the National Fish and Chip Awards.
+Frankie’s Fish & Chips won the National Fish and Chip shop of the year in the 2015 National Fish and Chip Awards, as well as holding a Quality Award from the National Federation of Fish Friers.
 With good reason, as its loyal followers will testify – they think it is always easily the UK’s best.
 What is even more remarkable is that Frankie’s sits in a remote spot in the ultra remote Shetland Isles.
 The active local fishing fleet keep them well stocked and they make a real effort to introduce their customers to such unusual chippie delights as king scallops.
 As well as fried sausage and steak pie, they also do a mean deep fried haggis supper – much nicer than it might sound.
+Frankie’s are passionate about sourcing and serving local sustainable seafood, and are members of the Sustainable Restaurant Association.